-Return of Title IV Funds
+Return of Title IV Financial Aid

-In accordance with US Federal Title IV Regulations (34 CFR 668.22), St. George's University is required by the Higher Education Act to recalculate the eligibility for federal Title IV aid for students who withdraw or take a Leave of Absence (LOA), up to 60% of a semester.
+In accordance with US Federal Title IV Regulations (34 CFR 668.22), St. George's University is required by the Higher Education Act to recalculate the eligibility for federal Title IV aid for students who withdraw or take a Leave of Absence (LOA), up to 60% of a term.

 When a student withdraws or takes a leave during the semester, the amount of Title IV program assistance that a student has earned up to the point of withdrawal is determined on a pro-rata basis.

-The amount earned is based on the number of days the student completes in the semester as of the withdrawal date or Leave of Absence begin date for official withdrawals and the last date of documented attendance at an academically related activity as determined by SGU, for unofficial withdrawals.
-Scheduled breaks of five days or more are excluded from the calculation.
-For students who officially withdraw from SGU, the withdrawal date is the date the student began the withdrawal process.
+- The amount earned is based on the number of days the student completes in the term as of the withdrawal date or Leave of Absence begin date for official withdrawals and the last date of documented attendance at an academically related activity as determined by SGU, for unofficial withdrawals. - · Scheduled breaks of five days or more are excluded from the calculation. - For students who officially withdraw from SGU, the withdrawal date is the date the student began the withdrawal process.

-There are special Title IV withdrawal rules for a semester that has modules (courses that do not span the entire length of the term).
-This would apply to a student's clinical terms.
+There are special Title IV withdrawal rules for a term that has modules (courses that do not span the entire length of the term).
+This would apply to a student's clinical terms and MD Basic Science Term 3/4.
 A student is not considered withdrawn for Title IV purposes if at the point of ceasing participation the student:

-- · successfully completes 49% of the days in the semester, - · earned half-time credits (5-semester credits) during the semester, or - · completes all of the program requirements and is considered a graduate.
+- · successfully completes 49% of the days in the term, - · earned half-time credits: - 5-term credits for MD Basic Science terms - 6-term credits for Veterinary Basic Science terms - 8-credits for Clinical terms - Or completes all of the program requirements and is considered a graduate.

 For days to count toward the 49% requirement, the student must receive a passing grade in at least one course that spans an entire module.

-If the student meets any of these conditions, the student is not considered to be withdrawn for Title IV purposes, and all aid received for the semester is retained.
-If grades for the semester are not received within 30 days from the date the University determines the student ceased participation, the student will be processed as a Title IV withdrawal.
-If a passing grade is received at a subsequent point, the University will reevaluate the student's withdrawn status and may reverse the Title IV refund calculation and refund payments
+If the student meets any of these conditions, the student is not considered to be withdrawn for Title IV purposes, and all aid received for the term is retained.
+If grades for the term are not received within 30 days from the date the University determines the student ceased participation, the student will be processed as a Title IV withdrawal.
+If a passing grade is received at a subsequent point, the University will reevaluate the student's withdrawn status and may reverse the Title IV refund calculation and refund payments.

-Though Title IV aid is generally posted to a student's account at the start of each semester, these funds are earned as a student progresses through the semester up to the 60% point when the funds are completely earned.
-If a student withdraws or takes a leave during the semester, the amount of Title IV program aid earned up to the withdrawal date is determined by a specific pro-rata formula of days completed to the total days in the semester and is called the return to Title IV funds (R2T4) calculation.
-For example, if a student completes 30% of the days in the semester, the student would earn 30% of the Title IV aid originally scheduled for the semester and the 70% of unearned funds is returned.
-Once more than 60% of the semester is completed, all the Title IV aid the student was scheduled to receive for the semester is earned.
+Though Title IV aid is generally posted to a student's account at the start of each term, these funds are earned as a student progresses through the term.
+Students who stop attending before completing more than 60% of a term will have their Title IV aid recalculated based on the percentage of the term they completed.

+If a student withdraws or takes a leave during the term, the amount of Title IV program aid earned up to the withdrawal date is determined by a specific pro-rata formula of days completed to the total days in the term and is called the return to Title IV funds (R2T4) calculation.

+For example, if a student completes 30% of the days in the term, the student would earn 30% of the Title IV aid originally scheduled for the semester and the 70% of unearned funds is returned.

+Once more than 60% of the term is completed, all the Title IV aid the student was scheduled to receive for the term is earned.
 However, some earned Title IV aid may not be eligible for disbursement due to other eligibility requirements.